mzgh13/builder-os-ideation/research/RecruitingAgency/Recruiting_Agency_Workflow_Deepdive.md

 ## **VII.
 Defining Success & Refining User Personas**

-To ensure CompanyOS delivers a solution that truly resonates, it's vital to understand how boutique and tech-focused recruiting agencies define success for their core workflows and to develop a nuanced understanding of the individuals who execute and oversee these processes.
+To ensure <SaaS-OS> delivers a solution that truly resonates, it's vital to understand how boutique and tech-focused recruiting agencies define success for their core workflows and to develop a nuanced understanding of the individuals who execute and oversee these processes.

 ### **A. Agency Definition of "Success" for Optimized Workflows**